Ari-Zerner/blog/content/posts/welcome.md

 Hello and welcome to my {{<sidenote "demesne!">}}<b>demesne</b> (/dəˈmān/) <i>n.</i> the lands of an estate.{{</sidenote>}} This place serves several purposes:
 - Sometimes I [write about things](/posts).
+- I've built some [cool stuff](/projects) I want to show off.
-- I'm currently looking for work as a software engineer, so if you're hiring, take a look at my [resumé](/resume).
+- I'm currently looking for work in [software engineering](/resume), generalist ops, or wherever serendipity may lead me.
+Check out my [career values](/posts/my-career-values) to see if we're a good fit!
-- I'm also open to gig work as a [private chef](https://aricooks.com) in the San Francisco Bay Area.
+- I'm also open to gigs as a [private chef](https://aricooks.com) in the Berkeley Area.
 - If you'd rather do your own cooking, have a look at the [recipes](/recipes) section.
 - If you want to get in touch for any reason, I encourage you to [contact me](/contact)!